Lina Larissa Strahl

 Lina Larissa Strahl (born 15 December 1997) is a German singer-songwriter and actress.
-She is known for her roles as Bibi Blocksberg in the Bibi & Tina film series and Frankie in Disney Channel musical drama, The Lodge.
+She is known for her roles as Bibi Blocksberg in the Bibi & Tina film-series and Frankie in Disney Channel musical drama, The Lodge.

 Early life

 Strahl was born in 1997.
 She was born and raised in Seelze, in the district of Hanover.
 She lives in Hamburg.

 Career

-In 2013, Strahl won Dein Song (Your Song), a music competition on the children's channel KiKa, after performing Freakin’ Out in the final, a song which was composed along with the group MIA.
+In 2013, Strahl won Dein Song (Your Song), a music competition on the children's channel KiKa, after performing Freakin’ out in the final, a song which was composed along with the group MIA.
 She released a single, Wie ich bin, in March 2016.
 Her first album, Official, was released later that year.

 Strahl is also known for having played the role of Bibi Blocksberg in four Bibi & Tina films.
 In 2017, she appeared in The Lodge, playing a music student called Frankie.
 Later that year, Strahl released her second studio album, Ego.
 This became her first top 5 album in Germany.
 On 9 November 2018, Strahl released her third album, titled R3bellin.
 The album reached number 1 on the German charts.

+After two years, her song Meins was released in 2020, followed by an EP of the same name in 2021.
+Later that year, she released another single called Wasser.

+In 2022, she recorded the title song Look up to the sky for an adaptation of Little Peter’s Journey to the Moon.
+She also starred in the coming-of-age comedy Alle für Ella, which was later released on Netflix in 2025, landing on number 4 of the German movie charts.

+Her fourth album, 24/1, was released in 2023.
+It reached number 9 on the German charts.
+In 2024, she took part in the German version of Let’s Dance.
+She came in 11th place.
+She once again provided the German voice for Moana in Moana 2.
+She also released a remake of the song Up, up, up (Nobody’s perfect), which was first released as part of the Bibi & Tina soundtrack, collaborating with Luca-Dante Spadafora, which reached number 87 on the German charts.